Arkisto-Platform/describo/README.md

 ### Building MacOS releases

-You will need an Apple developer certificate to sign the release and the application notarization is not yet set up so MacOS Catalina (latest) will not currently run the executable.
+You will need an Apple developer certificate to sign the release as well as an app specific password.
+To set up the app specfic password follow the instructions at [https://support.apple.com/en-au/HT204397](https://support.apple.com/en-au/HT204397)

+Ensure you have xcode installed as the notarization stage uses a tool called `altool` that comes with xcode full not xcode command line tools.

+export APPLEID= < your apple developer id - you must have an apple developer cert >
+export APPLEIDPASS= < app specific password >

 ### Building Windows releases